Skip to main content

 Meet our PIs

-AfriGen-D is multi-PI led project, with the principal investigators.
-Prof Nicola Mulder, based at the University of Cape Town, South Africa; Associate Prof Kais Ghedira, based at the Institut Pasteur de Tunis, Tunisia; and Prof Yasmina Jauffeerally-Fakim, based at the University of Mauritius, Mauritius.
+AfriGen-D is multi-PI led project, with 3 principal investigators; Prof Nicola Mulder, based at the University of Cape Town, South Africa; Associate Prof Kais Ghedira, based at the Institut Pasteur de Tunis, Tunisia; and Prof Yasmina Jauffeerally-Fakim, based at the University of Mauritius, Mauritius.

 Nicola Mulder